-Rubber bullets fired by law enforcement officers injured two photojournalists from national media outlets as they covered a protest against police brutality in Kenosha, Wisconsin, on Aug.
+Rubber bullets fired by law enforcement officers injured a photojournalist from a national media outlet covering a protest against police brutality in Kenosha, Wisconsin, on Aug.
 25, 2020.

-Alyssa Schukar, who was on assignment for The New York Times, was hit in her left hand and Scott Olson, a Getty photojournalist, was struck in the head.
-They were both documenting clashes between law enforcement and demonstrators in front of the Kenosha County Courthouse that had continued past an 8 p.m. state of emergency curfew.
+Alyssa Schukar, who was on assignment for The New York Times, said she was hit in her left hand while documenting clashes between law enforcement and demonstrators in front of the Kenosha County Courthouse that had continued past an 8 p.m. state of emergency curfew.
 In an effort to disperse protesters, officers fired pepper balls and tear gas, according to several press reports.

 The Kenosha County Sheriff’s Department and the police department have not responded to requests for comment.

 Protests in Kenosha started on Aug.
 23, 2020, after police officers shot Jacob Blake, a Black man, in front of his three children, leaving him paralyzed.
 Hundreds of people in Kenosha joined public protests against police brutality and while many demonstrations were peaceful, some buildings in the city were set on fire.

 The night Schukar was hit by a rubber bullet, a group of armed vigilantes patrolled the streets of Kenosha.
 Later that night, two protesters were shot dead and another man was injured.
 A 17-year-old was arrested and now faces criminal charges for those killings.